10 Obscure Snakes From Thailand

 Source: iNaturalist user Wich’yanan L – CC BY 4.0

 This snake is fairly widespread in Thailand, yet virtually nothing is known of them.
-Berdmore’s slug snakes (Pareas berdmorei) live across mainland Thailand including near Bangkok, though are absent from the southern Peninsula regions.
-They’re often seen resting on juicy green leaves, with their thin bodies entwined around a branch for stability.
-They have the typical round head of a slug eating snake, with their eyes an orange that is barely any different to their scales.
+Berdmore’s slug snakes (Pareas berdmorei) live across mainland Thailand, including near Bangkok, though are absent from the southern peninsular regions.
+They measure up to 70cm, and are often seen resting on juicy green leaves, with their thin bodies entwined around a branch for stability.
+They have the typical round head of a slug-eating snake, with their eyes a rich orange colour which is barely any different to their scales.

-Berdmore’s slug snakes have an exceptionally thin tail that would probably snap if it tried to poke you.
-Though normally orange, some are a duller grey colour.
+Berdmore’s slug snakes have an exceptionally thin tail which would probably snap if it tried to poke you.
+Though normally orange, some are a duller grey.
 Their bodies have consistent encircling bands which are only faint in intensity.
-About their lifestyle or precise breakdown of their diet, we know virtually nothing.
+About their lifestyle, or the precise breakdown of their diet, we know virtually nothing.
+We only know what we see – that they generally prefer bushes and low tree branches 1 metre above ground, rather than 20 metres high in the towering canopies.

-The keeled slug-eating snake (Pareas carinatus) is another member of the family in Thailand.
-The Berdmore’s version is slightly longer, at 60-70cm versus 50-60cm.
-They generally prefer bushes and trees 1 metre above ground, rather than towering in the canopies.
+The keeled slug-eating snake (Pareas carinatus) is another member of the family found in Thailand.
+However, the Berdmore’s version is slightly longer, at 60-70cm versus 50-60cm.

 Leave a Comment